nyu058/qwinto_qwixx/README.md

-# cplusplus
+# Qwinto&Qwixx
 This is a command line version of the original board game Qwinto and Qwixx.